Click to enlarge

 Why I use and recommend Findmypast

-Watchhouse records are useful for genealogy and family history, especially if you are researching the 'black sheep' of the family.
-They have details of people who committed serious and minor offences, and also victims of crime.
+Watchhouse records are an obvious source for researching scallywags and scoundrels in your family tree, but they also have information about victims of crime.
 Children appear in the records as both offenders and victims.

 As this extract shows, Police Station watchhouse charge books (and Court of Petty Sessions police charge bench books, which are similar) often provide clues to sources for further research (eg, Court, prison and mental asylum records, criminal depositions, murder files, Police Gazettes and other police records):